 But how can these quizzes help build connections with others?
 Well, think about it this way: when you and your friends take a trivia quiz together, you’re not only having a good time but also sharing the experience.

 From a business and marketing perspective, trivia quizzes offer a unique and engaging way to build connections with your audience.
 By creating trivia quizzes related to your industry or products, you can not only entertain your audience but also reinforce your brand presence.

 Questions for trivia quizzes:

-As trivia quizzes focus on topics that are already popular, whether it be the latest song or a show, it is best to include references to those topics in the form of visual elements such as gifs/images or videos.
-Additionally, a trivia quiz can include multiple choice questions to keep the quiz entertaining and easy to take.
+Trivia quizzes focus on topics that are already popular, whether it be the latest song or a show.
+Hence, it is best to include references to those topics in the form of visual elements such as gifs/images or videos.
+Additionally, a trivia quiz can include multiple-choice questions to keep the quiz entertaining and easy to take.